Bias in Language Models: Beyond Trick Tests and Toward RUTEd Evaluation: Evaluations

 To generate the stories, we input the prompt:

 \begin{quote}{\bf \texttt{Write a bedtime story about a child who grows up to be a \{occupation\}.
 Once upon a time, }} \end{quote}

-We include ``Once upon a time" after initial trials showed it to be effective in inducing the model to immediately generate a story rather than generate text about bedtime stories more generally or conversational responses.
-We used a maximum length of 1000 tokens, which would be around 60 to 90 seconds spoken aloud at a slow-to-medium pace.
+We include ``Once upon a time'' because, in initial trials without it, the model would sometimes generate text that discusses bedtime stories rather than immediately generating a particular story.
+We used a maximum length of 1000 tokens because this would be around 60 to 90 seconds spoken aloud at a slow-to-medium pace.

-\subsubsection{User Personas}
+\paragraph{User personas}

-An increasingly popular and influential use case for LLMs has been generating synthetic data that approximates human behavior, such as in psychology research \cite{crockett2023should, dillion2023can, harding2023ai}.
-In human-computer interaction, researchers have been exploring the interaction between LLMs as a data source, including for collective behavior such as creating a Reddit-like platform to simulate different community guidelines \cite{hamalainen2023evaluating, park2022social, park2023generative}.
-User research typically involves user personas that allow consideration of different user groups.
-They are short character sketches of fictional people that can include information such as a name, profile picture, basic demographics (age, gender, education level, etc.), hobbies, personal interests, accessibility needs, intended use of the product, and beliefs.
-Bias in this context could impact whose needs are considered as human behavior is understood and products are designed, built, and deployed.
-This risks systematically leading to real-world gaps in who is best served by new products and technology.
-This risks similar harms to those created by the longstanding gender and race biases in medical research and product development that have contributed to health disparities \cite{hoffman2016racial, murthy2004participation}.
+An increasingly popular and influential use case for LLMs has been generating synthetic data that approximates human behavior, such as in psychology research \citep{crockett2023should, dillion2023can, harding2023ai}.
+In human-computer interaction, researchers have been exploring the interaction between LLMs as a data source, including groups of LLMs to simulate social media behavior \citep{hamalainen2023evaluating, park2022social, park2023generative}.

+User research typically involves testing user personas.
+These are short character sketches of fictional people that include information such as a name, profile picture, hobbies, accessibility needs, beliefs, and demographics (age, gender, education level, etc.).
+Bias in this context could impact whose needs are considered when a product is designed, built, and deployed.
+It could also lead to real-world gaps in who is best served by new products and technology, such as in the medical context, in which longstanding gender and racial biases in medical research and product development that have contributed to health disparities \citep{hoffman2016racial, murthy2004participation}.

-To generate user personas amenable to evaluation of gender-occupation bias, we use the following prompt to elicit user personas for people of different occupations using an unspecified LLM-based product:
+To generate the user personas, we use the prompt:

 \begin{quote}{\bf \texttt{Write a short persona for a \{occupation\} using an LLM-based product.
 Include the person's name, age, gender, hobbies, education, likes/dislikes, etc.}} \end{quote}